vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

-# simple Staking and Delegation
+# Simple Staking and Delegation
 Vega runs on a delegated proof of stake (DPOS) blockchain.
 Participants who hold a balance of the configured [governance asset](./0028-governance.md) can stake these on the network by delegating their tokens to one or more validators that they trust.
 This helps to secure the network.

 Validators and delegators receive incentives from the network, depending on various factors, including how much stake is delegated and how honest they are.